-At the end of a busy day the last thing a CIO or IT system administrator wants is an auto-generated notification or phone call about the PLM software has gone down.
+At the end of a busy day, the last thing a CIO or IT system administrator wants is a phone call about a mission-critical system, like PLM, going down.

-The growing list of IT functions over the years have caused leaders to either expand department headcount or look to outside help.
+The growing list of IT functions over the years has caused leaders to either expand department headcount or look to outside help.

 Let's take a look and see if you fall into this category.

 Support enables more resources targeted specifically to your industry.
-Apart from PLM needs, they provide a wealth of knowledge to be applied to system health checks, specific trainings, or even consulting.
+Apart from PLM needs, they provide a wealth of knowledge to be applied to system health checks, specific training, or even consulting.

 Support allows you to rest assured that your problem will be fixed correctly the first time.

 If your in-house PLM expert is someone who handles the technology duties of your organization on top of their other primary responsibilities, then that person probably spends most of their time putting out fires instead of taking proactive and preventative measures to strengthen your PLM environments.
-Ponemon recently shared a survey which underlines this point.
+Ponemon recently shared a survey that underlines this point.
 73% of IT organizations are understaffed.
-Meanwhile, those working IT professionals report that their average work week is 49 hours, causing burnout.
-Do you experience this?
+Meanwhile, those working as IT professionals report that their average work week is 49 hours, causing burnout.
+Have you experienced this?

-Additional focused support provides value to firms who already have internal IT teams.
+Additional focused support provides value to firms that already have internal IT teams.

 This is a common problem.
 Most organizations devote in-house resources to maintaining the current environment.
-This involves patches, troubleshooting and provisioning if that.
+This involves patches, troubleshooting, and provisioning.
 While this is vital to keeping your PLM application up and running, it leaves very little time for your PLM team to focus on big, strategic issues that could potentially deliver even more value.

-Support will detect issues early, solve them, and prevent it from happening again.
+Support will detect issues early, solve them, and prevent them from happening again.

-Outsourcing the day-to-day maintenance of your PLM technology allows for companies of all sizes to be able to have expert resources available to support their application needs whether it’s performance optimization, creating best practice security models or implementing an adapter to ERP.
+Outsourcing the day-to-day maintenance of your PLM technology allows companies of all sizes to have expert resources available to support their application needs, whether it’s a performance optimization, creating best practice security models, or implementing an adapter to ERP.

-Every company looking to maximize its PLM investments potential should seriously consider signing up for Application Support.
+Every company looking to maximize its PLM investment potential should seriously consider signing up for Application Support.
 While costing less than the price of a full-time employee, you add the capabilities and functions of a whole team of experts.
-No headaches and no money being wasted.
+No headaches and no money is wasted.